Bacconatr/TicketHelper/README.md

 3. Student works with JustinBot privately
 4. If student needs help, they click "Request Help" and fill a form (requires context)
 5. Help request appears in #ticket-queue
-6. TA or Instructor clicks "Claim & Join" to enter the ticket
+6. TA, Head TA, or Instructor clicks "Claim & Join" to enter the ticket
 7. When done, student deletes the channel
 8. Bot automatically generates and saves HTML transcript